Cloud-CV/EvalAI/docs/source/contribution.rst

 Before you submit code, please talk to us via the issue tracker so we know you are working on it.

-Our central development branch is development.
+Our central development branch is `development`.
 Coding is done on feature branches based off of development and merged into it once stable and reviewed.
 To submit code, follow these steps:

 1. Create a new branch off of development.
 Select a descriptive branch name.
-We highly encourage to use `autopep8` to follow the PEP8 styling.
+We highly encourage you to use `autopep8` to follow the PEP8 styling.
 Run the following command before creating the pull request:

    ::